johndehavilland/mainblog/content/posts/2025-07-01-from-prompts-to-agents.md

 ---
-title: From Prompts to Agents - Understanding the 4 Levels of AI Workflows
+title: From Prompts to Agents - Understanding the 4 Levels of AI Patterns
 tags:
 date: '2025-07-01'
 draft: 'false'
 ---

-AI, Agents, Workflows, LLMS - it all gets a bit confusing in today's AI landscape around what all these mean and when to use which for what.
-I want to break this down in a fairly simple framework to think about 4 distinct ways of using LLMs that get increasing more complex.
+AI, Agents, Workflows, LLMs - it all gets a bit confusing in today's AI landscape around what all these mean.
+I want to break this down into a fairly simple framework to think about 4 distinct ways of using LLMs that get increasingly more complex.

 ## 1. Standalone LLM (Prompt in, Information Out)